 Manuscript Critiques: This option is for work (personal essays, memoir excerpts, or short nonfiction) that is ready for the revision process.
-I will read your piece (up to 25 pages) with a focus on voice, setting, vulnerability and interior, characterization, and structure, as well as other elements that need attention.
-You will receive a detailed letter with feedback, as well as suggestions for deepening the work, pushing it forward, and placing it with a publication if so desired.
+I will read up to 25 pages of your writing with a focus on voice, setting, vulnerability and interior, characterization, and structure, as well as other elements that need attention.
+You will receive a detailed letter with feedback, as well as suggestions for deepening the work, and if desired, placing it with a publication.

 Custom Mentorship: This is a flexible option for those looking to improve their creative nonfiction writing over the course of a few months or longer, or for writers looking for developmental edits on a longer body of work.
 This service is customized to the individual, and depends on the writer’s goals and needs.

-The Wilderness Within: An outdoor guide for the past eleven years, I believe in the power of wilderness experiences to release the potential of the human spirit.
-I offer one-day and overnight sea kayaking, backpacking, or hiking expeditions aimed at pushing the limits of our bodies to help us be brave within.
+The Wilderness Within: An outdoor guide for 13 years, I offer sea kayaking, backpacking, and hiking expeditions aimed at connecting to our creative courage through pushing the limits of our bodies in the outdoors.
 Each experience is crafted to include a balance of learning technical skills, exploring the outdoors, and writing time.
-You will leave with a journal full of new writing and a deeper connection to yourself, your peers, and the natural world.
 Custom expeditions (rock climbing, ice climbing, winter camping, whitewater rafting or canoeing, and international travel) are subject to the availability of additional guide team members, but may be available upon request.

 Teaching Experience: I earned my M.F.A. in creative writing from Stonecoast at the University of Southern Maine in 2017.
-An educator for twelve years, currently I teach creative writing to youth at The Telling Room, where I am a Lead Teaching Artist, and lead workshops for adults through the SALT Institute for Documentary Studies at MECA, Maine Writers and Publishers Alliance‘s Community Word Program, and independently online and in the Portland, Maine community.
+An educator for 13 years, I present craft and publishing seminars to graduate students at Stonecoast MFA’s biannual residencies, and teach at The Telling Room—a nationally renowned creative writing program for youth.
+My past creative writing courses have included a character intensive at the SALT Institute for Documentary Studies at Maine College of Art & Design, and a personal essay class with folks in recovery through Maine Writers and Publishers Alliance‘s Community Word Program.